Characterization of Circular-arc Graphs: III. Chordal Graphs: Introduction

-We show that if~$G^{N[s]}$ contains a hole, then~$G$ must contain an~$\otimes$ graph with~$\ell \ge 4$ or a graph~$\overline{S_{k}^{+}}, k \ge 4$, i.e., the graph obtained from~$\overline{S_{k}}$ by adding a vertex and making it adjacent to all the vertices of degree~$2k -3$ (solid nodes in Figure~\ref{fig:split-non-helly}).\footnote{In a sense, the graphs~$\overline{S_{k}^{+}}$ can be viewed as~$\otimes(k)$.
-We may twist the definition of~$\otimes$ graphs to include them.
-We use the current one for the purpose of simplicity.} The analyses of other small forbidden configurations lead to eight small forbidden induced subgraphs.
-Interestingly, none of the other infinite families of forbidden configurations leads to any new forbidden induced subgraph.
-Indeed, for each of them, we can find an induced subgraph~$G'$ of~$G$ and a simplicial vertex~$s'$ of~$G'$ such that~$(G')^{N[s']}$ contains a hole or a small forbidden configuration.
-The main trick is to decrease the number of cases to be considered, especially finding the subgraph~$G'$ and vertex~$s'$ for infinite forbidden configurations.
+Let~$G$ be a minimal chordal forbidden induced subgraph of circular-arc graphs.
+The analyses of the first four forbidden configurations reveal eight small forbidden induced subgraphs, listed in Figure~\ref{fig:chordal-non-cag}.
+We show that if~$G^{N[s]}$ contains a hole~$C_\ell$, i.e., Configuration~\ref{fig:holes}, then~$G$ is either an~$\otimes$ graph or~$\overline{S_{\ell}^{+}}$, i.e., the graph obtained from~$\overline{S_{\ell}}$ by adding a vertex and making it adjacent to all the vertices of degree~$2 \ell -3$ (solid nodes in Figure~\ref{fig:complement-suns}).\footnote{In a sense, the graphs~$\overline{S_{k}^{+}}$ and~$C^\star_{k}$ can be viewed as~$\otimes(k, 0)$ and~$\otimes(0, k)$, respectively.
+Although it is not difficult to twist the definition of~$\otimes$ graphs to include them, we use the current one for the purpose of simplicity.} Interestingly, none of the other infinite families of forbidden configurations, namely,~\ref{fig:ddag+e-simplified},~\ref{fig:ddag+2e-simplified}, and~\ref{fig:ddag-simplified}, leads to any new chordal forbidden induced subgraph.
+Indeed, if~$G^{s}$ contains configuration~\ref{fig:ddag+e-simplified},~\ref{fig:ddag+2e-simplified}, or~\ref{fig:ddag-simplified}, we can find another simplicial vertex~$s'$ of~$G$ such that~$G^{N[s']}$ contains one of Configurations~\ref{fig:sun-simplified}--\ref{fig:holes}.

 The main result of the present paper is as follows.
-For a graph~$G$, we use $G^{\star}$ to denote the graph obtained from~$G$ by adding an isolated vertex.
+For a graph~$G$, we use~$G^{\star}$ to denote the graph obtained from~$G$ by adding an isolated vertex.

-\begin{theorem} A chordal graph is a circular-arc graph if and only if it does not contain an induced copy of long claw, whipping top$^\star$, a graph in Figure~\ref{fig:chordal-non-cag}, $\overline{S_{k}^{+}}, k \ge 3$, or an~$\otimes$ graph. \end{theorem}
+\begin{theorem} A chordal graph is a circular-arc graph if and only if it does not contain an induced copy of long claw, whipping top$^\star$, a graph in Figure~\ref{fig:chordal-non-cag},~$\overline{S_{k}^{+}}, k \ge 3$, or an~$\otimes$ graph. \end{theorem}

-We also characterize chordal graphs that are not Helly circular-arc graphs.
-We use the Venn diagram in Figure~\ref{fig:venn-diagram} to illustrate the relationship of these classes.
-Joeris et al.~\cite{joeris-11-hcag} showed that region 1 comprises all the complements of $k$-suns, and we~\cite{cao-24-split-cag} have previously settled regions~2 and~3.